doums/bato/README.md

 _Arch Linux AUR soon_

 Rust is a language that compiles to native code and by default statically links all dependencies.\
-Simply download the latest [release](https://github.com/doums/bato/releases) of the compiled binary and use it! (do not forget to make it executable `chmod 755 milcheck`)
+Simply download the latest [release](https://github.com/doums/bato/releases) of the compiled binary and use it! (do not forget to make it executable `chmod 755 bato`)

 ### configuration